 Following the recent national news stories we would like to reassure our patients that we take privacy very seriously and complies with the Data Protection laws and NHS standards in keeping information confidential and secure.
 The practice does not store data in the same way as the Trusts involved and if you have been treated at any of the Trusts listed in the recent new items then please contact them directly.
 You can be reassured that we do not share any identifiable information outside of direct patient care without your consent.
 If you want to opt out of your information being shared for purposes beyond your care and treatment you can register on the national data opt-out website https://www.nhs.uk/your-nhs-data-matters/ or call the NHS Digital contact centre: 0300 3035678 which will prevent your data being used by the NHS for research and planning.

 We have updated our information on these services, such what we can and can't do and the associated fees.
 Please read full details here.

 Practice Closure - Practice Training Afternoon

-The practice will be closed from 1pm, on the afternoon of Tuesday 30th April.
+The practice will be closed from 1pm, on the afternoon of Tuesday 22 September 2020.
 If you require medical attention please call NHS111 by dialling 111.
 For all other enquiries, including prescription requests, please contact the practice when we open the following day.